Meeting with me

 Accessibility

 Counselling slots can become full.
 This is especially true for appointments that are in high demand, such as those in the evening and late at night.
-Online and telephone counsellors however may be able to offer a higher level of flexibility - therefore reducing the waiting time for treatment and making it more accessible.
+Online, I'm often able to offer a higher level of flexibility - therefore reducing the waiting time for treatment and making it more accessible.

 Convenience